-Despite the fact that many estimates are given prior to the car being taken apart, it is amazing how many insurance companies end up paying the same amount as the pre-tear down estimate by the completion of the repairs.
-If the damage to the vehicle was moderate or greater, this is often a red flag that something isn’t right.
+Even though many estimates are given prior to the car being taken apart, it is amazing how many insurance companies end up paying the same amount as the pre-tear-down estimate by the completion of the repairs.
+If the damage to the vehicle was moderate or more significant, this is often a red flag that something isn’t right.
 That’s because it is almost impossible to fully repair moderate or greater damage without supplements in most instances.

 Therefore, a final bill that is the same as the estimate means only one of three things: